-Need more disk space on your Windows 2012 Server (Datacenter Ed., or similar Win OS) storage space?
+Need more disk space on your Windows 2012 Server (Datacenter Edition, or similar Windows OS) storage space?
 If you have additional empty drive slots available, there is an easy solution.

-To add additional hot swappable SAS drives to PE R720 … you would need to add more storage to the server, if there are extra drive slots.
+To add additional hot swappable SAS drives to a Dell PowerEdge R720, you would need to add more storage to the server, assuming there are extra drive slots.
 No need to get into old fashioned RAID S/W or access special menus.
 Hot swaps mean the bezel front cover of the Dell Server can be removed, and the drives can simply be inserted.
 They light up automatically, and can now be configured within Dell OpenManage software.

 - Manually insert the drives: in this example, 4 SAS, 3 for RAID 5, 1 for Dedicated hot spare